 Different brands will have varying quantities of nutrition and it is important to get the balance right.
 There are so many available in the pet shops and online that it can a bit overwhelming and difficult to work out which is best.
 It is important to note that you should not simply choose the cheapest option as the ingredients are likely to be much lower in quality and may not give your pets what they need nutritionally.

-To help you find the best pellet food for your guinea pigs we have picked two good quality pellet brands (based on nutritional value) together with links to where you can purchase them online:
+To help you find the best pellet food for your guinea pigs we have picked two of the best pellet brands (based on nutritional value) together with links to where you can purchase them:

 Recommended Guinea Pig Pellets